-With its vast academic, clinical, pharmaceutical, and financial resources, New York City is one of the most exhilarating places to live, work, and prepare for a future at the leading edge of scientific research.
+With its vast academic, clinical, pharmaceutical, and financial resources, New York City is one of the most exhilarating places to prepare for a future at the leading edge of scientific research.
 We encourage trainees to take advantage of the City’s educational and biotechnology resources.

 The New York Academy of Sciences opens its doors to postdocs for a wide range of events, and also sponsors the professional development programs of the Science Alliance.
 In addition, you can attend roundtables and workshops offered by the NewYorkBIO, a not-for-profit committed to the development of New York’s biotechnology industry.

 Scientific collaborations are common at Memorial Sloan Kettering and throughout New York City.
 The National Institutes of Health is currently funding the New York Consortium on Membrane Protein Structure, a collaboration that brings together structural biologists to explore sequence-structure relationships for human membrane proteins and study membrane proteins associated with diabetes and other metabolic diseases.

 In addition, New York–area charitable foundations contribute millions of dollars in grants annually to healthcare-related projects.
 For example, the Tri-Institutional Stem Cell Initiative — a collaborative program of Memorial Sloan Kettering, Weill Cornell Medical College, and The Rockefeller University — was established with a $50 million grant from The Starr Foundation.
 The initiative aims to improve the understanding of stem cells and their therapeutic potential.